 He gave a smirk, then sniffed.
 “Well, okay, you’ve picked your crew, so now you can pack up your allowed items.
 And stay alert on the premises.
 I worry about some of the angry scientists around here who weren’t picked.
 In any case, the shuttles have to get everybody and the supplies up to Hope — that’s the boring new name our unimaginative Prez gave it — in the next three days so it can launch a month before…before the — so we’ll have time to address any glitches—” His voice broke off.

 After composing himself with slow, deep breathing that swelled his sizable girth, he continued, “A couple reminders: As you know, weight restrictions have severely limited what you can take with you.
 Hardly any luxuries.
 Few of the high-tech gadgets you’re accustomed to.
 One old-fashioned, relatively light exo-skeleton to do your heavy lifting – not a four-hundred-pound, fuel-draining bot.
-You could say sumptuous living is out, and existing will basically be Pilgrim-like.”
+I don’t have to tell you you’ll have to rejigger your lifestyle big time.
+Sumptuous living is out.
+If you think the Pilgrims had it bad….”

 He slumped back in his chair, stared vacantly at a spot to Pearce’s left.
 After a long moment, his gaze returned to the Captain.
 “Tell me, Jason,” he said, his eyes cold, reproachful, “do you think the human race deserves to live on?
 I think we’ve failed, and now I wonder if it’s our just desserts we’re about to get.”
 He gripped the arms of his chair as if to rise.
 “Well, that’s it.
 My last words to you?”
 He flipped a hand.
 “Just get out.”